proxmox/proxmox-offline-mirror/docs/installation.rst

 Installation
 ============

-Proxmox Offline Mirror package is released as standard Debian package and shipped by the Proxmox VE, Proxmox Backup Server and Proxmox Mail Gateway package repositories.
+Proxmox Offline Mirror is released as standard Debian package and is available in the Proxmox VE, Proxmox Backup Server and Proxmox Mail Gateway package repositories.

 System Requirements